payssion/plugin_magento2.0/README.md

 #####Setup

 1. Log into the Magento Admin
+if you are unable to get access to your admin
 2. Go to *Stores* / *Configuration*
 3. Go to *Sales* / *Payment Methods*
 4. Find the Payssion Settings, enter the API Key and Secret Key